Dug-F/HigherOrLowerReact/README.md

 The project was a rich learning experience.

-I was my first significant project using React and I therefore gained a lot of valuable practical experience in how to 'think React'.
+It was my first significant project using React and I therefore gained a lot of valuable practical experience in how to 'think React'.

 React considerably simplified the logic that had previously been implemented in the javascript version and made it more modular.

 One of the most challenging aspects was that I wanted to have a responsive app that showed 4 rows of 13 cards by suit on wider screens but 4 columns of 13 cards by suit on narrow screens.
 I had solved this problem in the javascript version by hard-coding the cards in the html with the associated CSS.
 React made it easier to implement this functionality in a more automated way but it required some thinking as how to best implement it.

-The biggest learning though was on the second iteration of the app, where I wanted to minimise re-rendering the cards when a single card was clicked on.
+The biggest learning though was on the second iteration of the app, where I wanted to minimise re-rendering the cards when a single card was clicked.
 This required a fairly deep dive into React hooks and how props are flowed down to child objects to solve.
 I gained a lot of insight into hooks that were new to me - useMemo, useRef, useCallback and useReducer.
 I now have a much greater understanding of how these all work both in isolation and in combination.

 [Back to top](#higher-or-lower-project)